 Many people add interesting things to the top of cupcakes such as frosting and candy toppings.
-There are even people who are putting cotton candy on the top of cupcakes.
+There are even people who are putting cotton candy on the top of them.

 If you’re a big fan of cotton candy, then having some on your cupcakes might be very appealing to you.
 When you try to put cotton candy on cupcakes, you might find that the cotton candy melts too fast.

 This is certainly problematic and it has the potential to ruin your fun.
-Is there a way that you can keep cotton candy from melting on cupcakes?
+Is there a way that you can keep this from happening?

 Keep reading to learn about how you can keep cotton candy from melting.
 Once you have a better idea of what needs to be done, it should be easier to get good results.